interactafraz/afreminders/README.md

 * *7* would make a reminder appear every week on the same weekday (perfect for *Thirsty Thursday*)
 * *1* would make a reminder appear daily

 **Group**: An advanced feature for users with many reminders.
 Use it to handle reminders with different priorities efficiently.
-Two groups are available.

 * All: For reminders with both low and high priority.
 * Essential: For reminders with high priority at home, such as trash routines.